learn-co-students/javascript-bind-web-0216/README.md

 Since functions in JS are also objects, we can call `.bind()` on it right away!
 This solves our scoping issue in the exact same way, except that this is much, _much_ cleaner.

-As a sidenote, you'll see `.bind()` being used for scoping issues less and less, since ES2015 has introduced the arrow function feature.
+As a side note, you'll see `.bind()` being used for scoping issues less and less, since ES2015 has introduced the arrow function feature.
 We can rewrite this in ES2015 using arrows functions like this:

 ```js